Alain Barrière: Success

 "Elle était si jolie" turned out to be by far the biggest seller of Barrière's career to that point.
 He released his first album, Ma vie, in 1964 and the title-track became a hit.
 In 1965 he was offered, and accepted, a leading role in a heist thriller, Pas de panique, alongside Pierre Brasseur.
 This would be his only venture into acting, but his singing career reached its peak in the latter part of the decade with a string of hits making him one of France's biggest stars and a sell-out live attraction.
-His most famous success is the song "Mon Vieux".

 1970s

 Barrière had gained a reputation for being uncompromising and at times difficult to work with.
 In the early 1970s he left his record company to set up his own label.
 He kept his fanbase, which ensured his records and concerts continued to provide a good living, despite his being overlooked by sections of the French broadcast media.
 "Tu t'en vas", a 1975 duet with fellow Eurovision veteran Noëlle Cordier, topped the French chart, and was the third biggest-selling single of the year in Switzerland.

+Barrière had a role in composing the song "Du gehst fort" with Eckart Hachfeld.
+Artists Marion & Antony worked with producer Fritz Muschler and the song, backed with "Ein Mädchen in Athen" was released on Ariola 16 222 AT in 1975.
+It became a hit for the duo, making it to no. 15 on the German charts and it stayed in the charts for thirteen weeks.

 Barrière married in 1975, and he and his wife opened a nightclub-restaurant in a converted castle in Brittany.
 Although it proved a successful and popular venue, Barrière soon found himself facing severe tax problems as a result of dubious advice.
 In 1977 he took his family to the United States, where they remained for four years.